 His reunion with Digweed in particular has set both dancefloors and chatrooms alight, and it's clearly had an impact on him.
 Since the duo stopped playing together regularly in 2009, theories about the split have raged in lines at club and music forums, but even the most outlandish explanations seem to have been put to bed by the sheer joy it has given fans to see them playing together again.

-Sasha himself refers to it as "repairing my relationship with John" but gives little colour on the split.
+Sasha himself refers to it as "repairing my relationship with John" but gives little color on the split.
 "Even though we hadn't fallen out, we had grown apart from being on the road for 12 years," he says.
 "A lot of bands don't last anywhere near that long."

 "Sometimes you just need a break from people.
 And John definitely needed a break from me," he chuckles.